oxcamne/oxcam/docs/accounts.md

 The primary outputs of the module are the [**financial statement**](financial_statement.md) and the [**tax statement**](tax_statement.md) reached through the links at the top of the page.

-A **chart of accounts** is used to establish accounting categories for each type of expense/revenue as well as asset classes (i.e. the banks and card processors). *Should new account categories need to be added, you can use the py4web dashboard to do so.*
+A **chart of accounts** is used to establish accounting categories for each type of expense/revenue as well as asset classes (i.e. the banks and card processors). *Should new account categories need to be added, you can use the [db_tool](db_tool.md) or py4web dashboard to do so.*